 Table of Contents

-The Multi-Asset Credit Strategy is an actively managed, diversified strategy that seeks +350 bps of annualized gross excess return over the ICE BofAML 3-Month LIBOR Index over a full market cycle.1,2 The Strategy seeks to capitalize on the Firm’s ‘best ideas in global credit’ by allocating assets across the full spectrum of global fixed income sectors and derivatives with a greater focus on credit opportunities.
+The Multi-Asset Credit Strategy is an actively managed, diversified strategy that seeks to outperform the ICE BofAML 3-Month LIBOR Index over a full market cycle.1,2 The Strategy seeks to capitalize on the Firm’s ‘best ideas in global credit’ by allocating assets across the full spectrum of global fixed income sectors and derivatives with a greater focus on credit opportunities.
 The Strategy incorporates active sector and security selection across geographies and tactical duration, credit quality, yield curve and currency management.

 The Multi-Asset Credit Strategy’s philosophy is that diversified portfolios, built through the integration of macroeconomic research, credit research, quantitative research, and risk management can achieve consistent excess returns for clients with a high information ratio or Sharpe ratio.
 Risk budgeting is central to our approach.
 This same research-based and relative-value oriented process is implemented across all multi-sector, or broad market, fixed income strategies managed by PGIM Fixed Income.